ibm-cloud-docs/key-protect/import-root-keys.md

       </tr>
       <tr>
         <td>
-          <varname>bit_length</varname>
+          <varname>byte_length</varname>
         </td>
         <td>
           <p>
-            The length of the key, measured in bits.
+            The length of the key, measured in bytes.
+You will need to convert the desired bit length into bytes.
           </p>
           <p>
-            Acceptable bit lengths: 128, 192, 256
+            Acceptable bit lengths: 128, 192, 256.
+Converted byte lengths are 16, 24, and 32.
           </p>
         </td>
       </tr>